idekerlab/G2PT/README.md

 ## 1. Prune Gene Ontology with your GWAS results

-You can prune Gene Ontology (Biological Process) based on your GWAS summary statistics
+You can collapse Gene Ontology (Biological Process) based on your GWAS summary statistics

 [Prune Gene Ontology based on Your GWAS results](Prune_Gene_Ontology_Based_on_GWAS_results.ipynb)